cms-physics-object-school/ShortExerciseMuonDTPart2/README.md

-# DT Short Exercise at CMS POS 2019 (Part 2 - Matching segments to muons and then accessing segment timing)
+# DT Short Exercise at CMS POS 2019 (Part 2 - Matching segments to muons and then accessing segment timing) : Full Exercise

-This repository contains the skeleton code for Part 2 of the DT Short Exercise at CMS POS 2019 : Matching segments to muons and then accessing segment timing.
+This repository contains the full exercise code for Part 2 of the DT Short Exercise at CMS POS 2019 : Matching segments to muons and then accessing segment timing.

 ## Introduction